6 min read / 1 October 2024 / yasmin sharp

 Industrial Revolution (1760 - 1840)

-The Industrial Revolution has a big impact on the history of soap making.
+The Industrial Revolution has a big impact on soap history.
 With industrialisation came the ability to mass-produce soap, making it more accessible and affordable to the general population.

 The introduction of commercial soap brands revolutionised the market.
 Companies like Lever Brothers (now Unilever) in the U.K. and Procter & Gamble in the U.S. began producing soap on a large scale.